C + G TEAM

 Rebecca has been working in architecture since graduating from Wentworth Institute of Technology with a degree in Architectural Engineering Technology in 2006.
 Upon graduation, she moved to Providence, RI where she worked at two small firms gaining experience on projects ranging from affordable & high end residential to educational, religious & industrial facilities.
 Through those projects she carried out all phases of design, documentation and construction administration, working closely with clients, consultants and co-workers.
 She joined the team at Clark + Green in 2012.

 Outside of work, Rebecca has also brought her architectural background in to personal projects as well.
-In 2009 she was able to participate with her husband in a collaborative art project where they designed and built a model of a football stadium.
 In 2011 they worked together again to design and build a teardrop trailer that they then used to travel across the country before setting back in the Berkshires where they both grew up.
-They now are working on renovating their home in Egremont where they live on her husband’s family dairy farm with their dog.
+She also is a member of the Egremont Historical Commission and enjoys working on husband’s family dairy farm and with his malting business.

 Brian graduated with a Masters of Architecture from Wentworth Institute of Technology in 2009, a member of the first class to receive a Masters degree.
 He gained experience in the commercial field while working during college and proceeded to work at a small firm specializing in residential construction following graduation.
 Enjoying the dynamics of sharing ideas, asking advice, and client collaboration that comes with the small office environment he happily joined the team at Clark + Green in 2016.